bofeiw/comp3331-tcp-message-client-server/report.md

 On client starts, it establish a TCP connection to the server and creates two threads - one for displaying server incoming messages and another for handling user inputs and send the messages to the server.

+P2P is implemented by client retrieving address and port number of another client and establish a TCP connection directly with another user.

 ## Design trade offs

 One of the trade off is to use multi-processing or multi-threading.
 Multi-threading is chosen because it is easier to manager the communications between threads.